itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 doSthElse();
 ```

-The 'lexical scope' of the function above is the global context since it is worded/defined in the global space, but the invocation scope is the doSthElse function space since it runs there.
+The 'lexical scope' of the function above `doSth` is the global context since it is worded/defined in the global space, but the invocation scope is the doSthElse function space since it runs there.

 Now back to the closure definition.